 Regardless of the obligation to file an income tax return, all Italian tax resident individuals must comply with financial monitoring regulations in Italy and consider whether they also have to declare their foreign investments/transfers to and from Italy.

-Italian tax resident individuals are also required to report any foreign bank accounts and financial products and other assets (e.g., real estate, yachts) held outside Italy.
+Italian tax resident individuals are also required to report any foreign investments (e.g., real estate, yachts) held outside Italy.

 There are penalties for failure to complete the RW form.